Research Process Assignment

 Do This First:

 Completing this section requires that you’ve read How to use Issues and Controversies to Choose a Topic in the Course Content folder in Blackboard.
-So, before proceeding, do that reading now or what follows won’t make much sense.
+Before proceeding, do that reading now inside Blackboard or what follows won’t make much sense.

 Race, Rights, and Liberties